lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 ```

-4. For every request there is an input frame coming from Stage #0, get it form the FIFO:
+4. For every request there is an input frame coming from Stage #0, it is retrieved from the FIFO:

 ```cpp
 				// get associated data from last pipeline stage to use with results